Onogwuchris/project_1/README.md

 # project_1
 project_1

-This is to guide you on how to install apachegit
+This is to guide you on how to install apache

 It was fun learning it